ericwbailey/ericwbailey.website/source/writing/spear-phishing-with-slackbot-for-fun-and-profit.md

 You have two different names on Slack, your full name and your display name.

-Your full name is a name you can chose for yourself, oftentimes people use it for nicknames, or to do things like list their pronouns or status (i.e. “Katrina Santos [On Vacation]”).
+Your full name is a name you can chose for yourself.
+People often use it for nicknames, or to do things like list their pronouns or status (i.e. “Katrina Santos [On Vacation]”).
 Your display name is oftentimes set by the organization running the Slack, and is used to @mention you.

-A good way to think about these two types of modes is your display name is like your email address, and your full name is like the name you use with that account.
+A good way to think about these two name types is your display name is like your email address, and your full name is like the name you use with that account.

-Your Slack full and display names can be a single a single character, or use non-English languages—a breath of fresh air compared to systems with Western biases that [don’t accept things like diacritics](https://shkspr.mobi/blog/2021/05/what-are-unusual-characters/) or two-letter names.
+Your Slack full and display names can be a single character, or use non-English languages—a breath of fresh air compared to systems with Western biases that [don’t accept things like diacritics](https://shkspr.mobi/blog/2021/05/what-are-unusual-characters/) or two-letter names.
 You can even use a `DROP_TABLE` statement for your name, and it’s smart enough to sanitize the input and avoid a [little Bobby tables](https://xkcd.com/327/) scenario.

 ### Avatars